 Invoked by Lord Blackwood in Sherlock Holmes, who deliberately cultivates an image of himself as a devil-worshipping Evil Sorcerer and Antichrist figure because his plans hinge on using fear to control others.
 Judging by the terrified crowd of Doomsayers that gather outside Parliament on the day when his plan reaches its climax, he did pretty well in that regard.

 Death Race: Warden Hennessey is a female correctional officer presiding over a prison filled with murderers and rapists.
 Her first scene has her take an unguarded walk through the yard, with not a single convict daring to lay a hand on her.
 One of them declares to his buddy his love for how ruthless she is.

 Monty Python and the Holy Grail: The Knights who say Ni! appear to have a terrifying reputation, considering the fact they inspire fear within nearby villages, maybe even the whole country, cause the shrubbery-economy to collapse and make a fearful king Arthur do their bidding.
-Anyone who terrifies King Arthur like that is worthy of being called 'the Dreaded'.

 In Kellys Heroes, it's Tiger tanks.
 Kelly is the only one who isn't scared shitless by the mention of a Tiger, and Oddball's immediate reaction on hearing there are Tigers in the Op Area is calling the entire escapade "a wasted trip".
 In fact, the only time in the film Oddball is completely serious is when explaining in excruciating detail how badly outmatched his Shermans are.